Michelle Myers

 Bio

-Michelle is currently a member of the California Association of School Counselors (CASC), California Teachers Association (CTA), San Bernardino Teachers Association (SBTA) and the Honor Society of Phi Kappa Phi.
+Her background includes experience as a school counselor in SBCUSD and as a teacher’s assistant at the University Center for Developmental Disabilities.
+She is also a member of the SBCUSD Crisis Team and maintains active memberships with the California Association of School Counselors (CASC), American Association of School Counselors (ASCA), California Teachers Association (CTA), San Bernardino Teachers Association (SBTA), and the Honor Society of Phi Kappa Phi.

 Education